stan-dev/design-docs/designs/0031-deprecation-schedule.md

 - Above I set the term of deprecations at 3 minor versions/1 year.
 This may be too long for some features and too short for others, and is worth discussing.
-- We have many existing deprecations which predate this proposed policy.
-How they should be handled or removed is not explicitly covered; the easiest path is to consider the first version after this policy is enacted to be their 'deprecation version', and remove them 3 minor versions later.
 - This is independent of questions about larger features like the ODE solver changes and the potential of a Stan version 3.0, but these should be considered when thinking of the long term health of the project as well.
-How to handle the 'major' or semantic changes to the language is not resolved by this proposal.
+How to handle the "major" or semantic changes to the language is not resolved by this proposal.
 - At the moment, we tend to not backport bug fixes if we fix them in the next minor version.
 We may want to consider this or some other sort of long-term